pacphi/make-onboarding-suck-less/scripts/tanzu/aws/APP.md

   - kapp: {}
 EOF
 ```
 > Replace occurrences of `{namespace}` with same name you defined in the earlier step.
-This repo holds all the Kubernetes manifests for the app you'll continuously deploy.
 Replace `{registry-domain}` with a domain name (e.g., harbor.lab.zoolabs.me).

-The drawback to choosing this option is that while it directly sources the latest image updates from a container registry it does to give you the option to configure environment variables.
+The drawback to choosing this option is that while it directly sources the latest image updates from a container registry it does not give you the option to configure environment variables.

 ## Deploy the App CR